Naming of chemical elements

 Chemical elements may be named from various sources: sometimes based on the person who discovered it, or the place it was discovered.
 Some have Latin or Greek roots deriving from something related to the element, for example some use to which it may have been put.

 Known elements

 All 118 discovered elements are confirmed and have a formal name and symbol, as decided by IUPAC.
 The last four names and symbols were added on November 28, 2016.
-Incidentally, at this moment there are no unconfirmed discoveries and all seven periods (rows) of the periodic table are completed.
+Currently there are no unconfirmed discoveries and all seven periods (rows) of the periodic table are completed.